sesic/SOC2-Pull-Request/pull_request_template.md

 Please include a summary of the change.

+## Link to Ticket

+Please include a link to the Ticket for this change.

 ## Type of change
 - [ ] Bug fix (non-breaking change that fixes an issue)
 - [ ] Security fix (non-breaking change that fixes a potential vulnerability)